Not a Member?

 Finasteride is a synthetic 4-aza analog of testosterone that acts as a competitive, specific inhibitor of type II 5-alpha-reductase, an intracellular enzyme that converts testosterone to the potent androgen 5-alpha-dihydrotestosterone (DHT).
 The type II 5alpha-reductase isozyme is primarily found in prostate, seminal vesicles, epididymides, and hair follicles, as well as liver.
 The type II isozyme is responsible for two-thirds of circulating DHT.
 DHT is the primary androgen that stimulates the development of prostate tissue.
 When used for the treatment of benign prostatic hyperplasia, as the enzymatic conversion from testosterone to DHT is inhibited, a desirable reduction in prostate hypertrophy is achieved, and urine flow should be improved.
 In male pattern hair loss, the balding scalp contains miniaturized hair follicles and increased amounts of DHT compared with hairy scalp.
 Finasteride decreases scalp and serum DHT concentrations, thus interrupting a key factor in the development of androgenetic alopecia in those patients genetically predisposed.
 Finasteride does not appear to affect circulating concentrations of cortisol, estradiol, prolactin, thyroid-stimulating hormone, thyroxine or cholesterol.
 Research to date also suggests that finasteride does not affect the hypothalamic-pituitary-testicular-axis.

-The mean bioavailability following a single dose of finasteride is about 63—65%; however, bioavailability is highly variable.
+The mean bioavailability following a single dose of finasteride is about 63%; however, bioavailability is highly variable (range, 34% to 108%).
+Bioavailability is not affected by food, and maximum plasma concentrations (Cmax) are attained within 1 to 2 hours post dose.